Politics and communication

 At the end of 2021, the Swiss nuclear power plants employed a total of 1,592 people in 1,546.8 full-time positions (previous year: 1,537).
 Of these, 45 young people were undergoing training, including as automation technicians, electronics technicians, polymechanics, commercial clerks, IT specialists and laboratory technicians.

 Visitor tours continued to be severely restricted at all plants in the second year of the pandemic.
-At the Beznau nuclear power plant, there were only 23 plant tours in the second half of the year for a total of 264 interested visitors.
+At the Beznau nuclear power plant, only 23 plant tours were held in the second half of the year for a total of 264 interested visitors.
 The visitor center at the Gösgen nuclear power plant opened its new exhibition in mid-September 2021 and welcomed 1,824 visitors on plant tours.
 The Leibstadt nuclear power plant information center remained closed for several months while its exhibits were updated.
 The new, digitized exhibition was reopened in November 2021.

 For further information: Communication swissnuclear, Tel.
 062 205 20 10, medien@swissnuclear.ch.